THE IMPORTANCE OF ILLUSTRATIONS IN DESIGN

 Use Illustrations for Events

 Illustrative styles can add an interesting perspective to an event.
-For the past several years, ocreations has been the design team for the Pittsburgh Irish Festival.
+For the past several years, Prizum Creative has been the design team for the Pittsburgh Irish Festival.
 Each year, there is a new theme, and each year we have to illustrate that theme.
 Here are some samples of designs from the past few years of the Pittsburgh Irish Festival.

 Use Illustrations for Promotional Materials